harmony-one/learn-solidity-in-15-minutes/solidity.html.md

 uint minAmount = 1 wei;
 uint a = 1 finney; // 1 ether == 1000 finney
 // Other units, see: http://ether.fund/tool/converter

+// NOTE: as of Solidity version 0.7.0, finney and szabo denominations have been
+// removed from the Solidity language

 // Time units
 1 == 1 second